-If you’re new to keto, this 5-day plan will help you get started without the stress.
+If you're new to keto, this 5-day plan will help you get started without the overwhelm.
 It focuses on meals you can actually cook (or prep in 15 minutes or less).
-I designed this specifically for people who feel overwhelmed by more complex meal plans.
+I designed this specifically for people who feel buried by more complex meal plans.

-Need a refresher on how keto works?
+This plan is part of our full keto meal plans collection.
+Need a refresher on how keto works first?
 See our What Is the Keto Diet? guide.

 How This Meal Plan Works